philayres/cnsd-locate/README.md

 Consected Locate is a simple API platform providing IP geolocation lookup services to websites and other services needing access to broad geographical positioning of a user based on their current IP address.

-This project is a work in progress, but is currently functional to provide:
+This project is a work in progress, but is currently functional enough to provide:

 * lookup city / country and (US-based 5-digit ZIP) based on provided IP address
 * add new Client API IDs / Secrets, to provide secure access to the service
 * leverage the one-time use of API calls provided by the em-secure-api service at: https://github.com/philayres/em-secure-api

+View a demo at: http://services.consected.com

+The source code for the demo website (and sample code for accessing this service) are at https://github.com/philayres/cnsd-locate-web

 Installation
 ----------------